Monthly Archives: March 2014

 Elaborating on this story, a later addition, Ares had the youth Alectryon guarding the door to warn when Helios came by as he would no doubt inform Hephaestus of the affair.
 However, Alectryon fell asleep and Helios discovered the two’s affair.
 Ares, embarrassed and infuriated at being caught, turned Alectryon into a rooster and it’s that add-on to the story of Ares and Aphrodite’s affair that roosters always crow, announcing the rising of the sun in the morning.

 From their affair, Ares and Aphrodite became the parents of several minor deities: Eros, Arethousa, Phobos, Deimos and Adrestia.
-Both Eros and Arethousa’s tended to have attributes more in align with Aphrodite.
+Both Eros and Arethousa’s tended to have attributes more in alignment with Aphrodite.
 Adrestia tended to be more like her father Ares.

 Other Love Affairs

-Aside from Aphrodite, Ares also enjoyed romantic liaisons with a host of other goddesses, demi-goddesses and mortals.
-This list includes: Eos (Goddess of the Dawn), Persephone (daughter of Demeter and wife to Hades), Enyo (Goddess of Strife), Harpinna (Naiad nymph of Pisa), Sterope (one of the Pleiad star-nymphs of Elis), Kyrene (nymph of Bistonia), Triteia (nymph of Einalia), Aerope (Princess of Anatolia), Atalanta (Princess of Arkadia), Othere (Queen of Assyria) and many many more.
+Aside from Aphrodite, Ares also enjoyed romantic liaisons with a host of other goddesses, demi-goddesses, and mortals.
+This list includes Eos (Goddess of the Dawn), Persephone (daughter of Demeter and wife to Hades), Enyo (Goddess of Strife), Harpinna (Naiad nymph of Pisa), Sterope (one of the Pleiad star-nymphs of Elis), Kyrene (nymph of Bistonia), Triteia (nymph of Einalia), Aerope (Princess of Anatolia), Atalanta (Princess of Arkadia), Othere (Queen of Assyria) and many many more.